 With a bridging loan, you can avoid the stress of matching up settlement dates, move quickly to buy your new home and give yourself more time to sell your existing property.

-A stort-term bridging finance is also known as ‘relocation loan’.
+A short-term bridging finance is also known as ‘relocation loan’.

-How much will a bridging loan cost you
+Bridging loan calculator: How much will a bridging loan cost you?

 Your Existing Home Loan